thomasWeise/oa/difficulties/instanceSize/README.md

 However, only after we have finished the complete enumeration, we really know that this indeed was the global optimum.
 Exact algorithms, of course, do this in a more clever way.

-However, exact algorithms often may discover the final optimal solution relatively early on.
+Exact algorithms often may discover the final optimal solution relatively early on.
-But they may need a long time to rule out that there cannot be any other, better solution.
+Yet, they may need a long time to rule out that there cannot be any other, better solution.
+Branch and bound, for example, may first discover some solution, then the optimal solution, and then need a longer time to prove the optimality&nbsp;[@OD2011AAODFSFCO].

 One more issue is that the complexity problem does not only hold for seeking the *optimal* solution.
 For some problems, even guaranteeing to find a solution not worse than the optimum by a certain *factor* incurs this problem&nbsp;[@MS2011HOAFAJSSP] (see [@sec:jssp:termination]).